 The list of advantages for working remotely goes on, but it’s not something that comes without a challenge.
 Transitioning to a work-from-home setup can be difficult if you’ve been working in an office setting your whole life.

 If your company has recently adapted to the new normal, or if you’re planning to join a distributed team, start your journey as a remote worker the right way with these effective practices:

 If your employer provides you with the necessary tools and gadgets to carry out your job, you’re indeed lucky.
 Otherwise, you have to be resourceful in creating your own workspace.
 You must invest in a decent computer or laptop and high-speed internet as they will be your primary tools for work.

 Owning a reliable desktop computer or laptop is crucial.
-Being in a remote setup means working and communicating via email and online fax most of the time, so you must subscribe to the right software and services.
+Being in a remote setup means working and communicating via email and online fax most of the time, so you must subscribe to the right software and services, and free fax online.

 For online meetings, you might also want to consider getting a webcam, noise-canceling headphones, and speakers.
 Building a remote office on your own might make a dent in your savings, but it will all be worth it once you see its long-term benefits.

 2. Map Out A Workflow And Stick To It

 Some employers will let you choose your work hours as long as you meet the specified deadline and produce quality output.
 It might sound enticing to simply lounge around until you’re in the right headspace to do proper work, but it could become a habit that will ruin your work pace and productivity in the long run.

 You must find your ‘golden hour’ or the time window within the day when you’re most productive.
 Some people start early in the morning, some late at night.
 The choice is yours, as long as you commit to it every day.